Dave-Guangyao-Li/holosun-dealer-locator-data-retrieval-pipeline/docs/project-notes.md

 ## Architecture Overview
 1. **Discovery and Recon**
-   - Manual DevTools session to capture network traffic, request payloads, authentication headers, pagination behavior, and rate limits.
+   - Manual or scripted DevTools-style capture (e.g., Playwright with network logging) to enumerate request payloads, authentication headers, pagination behavior, and rate limits without yet writing the full scraper.
-   - Document any anti-bot signals (CAPTCHA, session tokens) before coding.
+   - Record any anti-bot signals (CAPTCHA, session tokens) and define how the automation will surface them to the operator.
 2. **ZIP Code Provider**
-   - Build canonical California ZIP list from trusted open data (e.g., USPS, Census).
+   - Automate retrieval of a canonical California ZIP list from trusted open data (e.g., public Opendatasoft API, Census downloads) using a lightweight ingestion script committed to `scripts/`.
-   - Persist as CSV/JSON and expose as reusable iterator in code.
+   - Persist as CSV/JSON and expose as reusable iterator in code; include checks that validate counts and de-duplicate entries.
 3. **Retrieval Layer**
    - Preferred: Playwright (Python) to submit ZIPs, intercept XHR responses, and save raw dealer payloads.
    - Alternate: direct HTTP client (requests/httpx) if locator API is replayable.